Skip to content

 Summary

-Live Captions make Windows 11 more accessible by providing accurate audio-to-text conversion.
-By adjusting the position, font size, and background opacity, you create a custom screen overlay that fits your workflow.
-For more information, visit the official Microsoft accessibility resources.
+Live Captions really boost Windows 11’s accessibility by offering accurate audio-to-text conversion.
+By changing the position, font size, and background opacity, you can set up Live Captions exactly how you like it for your workflow.
+For more details, check out the official Microsoft accessibility resources.

 How does live captions process and use my data?